 These comparisons are often made on an income basis.
 In other words, how much money do you make compared to other people your age or in your life stage?

-But it’s often more revealing to make the comparison on the basis of net worth.
+But it’s often more revealing to make the comparison on the basis of net worth by age.

 Do you know your net worth?
 You can calculate your net worth in minutes when you sign up for Personal Capital’s free and secure financial dashboard.

 Net worth is determined by subtracting everything you owe to creditors from everything you currently own.
 Or put another way, it’s the value of your assets after you’ve subtracted all your debts and liabilities.